 Where to buy matcha in Japan – when the media tell you there is a shortage

-Hallo and Happy Pentecost to those who celebrate!
 Apologies for the slightly clickbait-y title!
-I got inspired share where to buy matcha in Japan by chance today, as I was lying on the sofa with the cats, casually browsing my phone, and came across this article called “How tourism drained a Japanese town” on the BBC web site.
+I felt inspired to share where to buy matcha in Japan by chance today, as I was lying on the sofa with the cats, casually browsing my phone, when I came across this article called “How tourism drained a Japanese town” on the BBC website.

-I found it a bit laughable, since I have never had any issues buying matcha whenever I wanted to, that is, until I got to the venerated Ippodo Tea store in Kyoto where, originally to visit their cafe, and saw that all matcha was sold out.
-So before I got the chance to start my series on favourite shops in Kyoto, here is one for those who wish to bring some matcha home as a souvenir.
+I found it just a little bit laughable, since I have never had any issues buying matcha whenever I wanted to.
+That is, until I got to the venerated Ippodo Tea store in Kyoto where, hyping it totally up to my mom, and saw that all matcha was sold out.
+And left empty handed.
+That was in April 2025.
+So before I got the chance to start my series on favourite shops in Kyoto, here is a post for those who wish to bring some matcha home as a souvenir.

-So, for any who are going to visit Japan soon, I am going to share my tips and personal favourites on buying matcha.
-This blog is small, so it’s not going to trigger a tsunami of matcha hoarders.
-But don’t be mad at me either if matcha is sold out – I am not going to say I can magick up your matcha, either.
+So, I am going to share my tips and personal favourites on buying matcha -and other fine Japanese tea.
+This blog is small, so I hope it’s not going to trigger a tsunami of matcha hoarders.
+Please don’t be mad at me either if matcha is sold out.
+I am not going to say I can magick up a secret matcha supply.

 In this short blog post, I will share with my my tried-and-tested places to buy good matcha.
 Since I’ve hung around in Kansai in the past year, and spent a few weeks in Nagasaki the year before that, this post refers mostly to Kansai and the Nagasaki area.